-The Bolaven Plateau: Caffeine, Waterfalls and Wonderful Wat Phou
+The Bolaven Plateau: Coffee, Waterfalls and Wonderful Wat Phou

 The Bolaven Plateau in southern Laos’ Champasak Province gets its name from the Laven ethnic tribe.
-It is a spectacular natural area of Laos, 1,300 meters above sea-level, with waterfalls, vast forests, canyons, and is an important agricultural region where 95 percent of the country’s famous Lao coffee is produced.
+It’s a spectacular natural area of Laos, 1,300 meters above sea-level, with waterfalls, vast forests, canyons, and is an important agricultural region where 95 percent of the country’s famous Lao coffee is produced.

 Breakfast at Tad Fane Waterfalls